AriIris/LinuxEasyCommandCenter/README.md

 After unpacking the zip file go to the directory and edit the .py file and put your password in the line 'put your password here'.
-Then you can run the scipt by typing at the $ python3 LinuxEasyCommandCenter.py
+Then you can run the scipt by typing at the $ python3 LinuxEasyCommandCenter.py To run this script create a Launcher on the desktop.